Boho decor ideas: how to create a laid-back look inspired by the 1970s

 Shagpile rugs, fringes and tassels aren't just a retro throwback - used right, they can spell wonderfully contemporary comfort.
 We explore Boho decor

 Seventies decor is back!
-Luckily the modern take on one of the most famous – and controversial! – interior eras is a little more subtle than the orange-and-mustard original.
+Luckily the modern take on one of the most famous - and controversial! - interior eras is a little more subtle than the orange-and-mustard original.
+Welcome back boho style

 'This decade is often associated with bold bright tones, however there’s actually a much more neutral and natural side to this era,' explains Jakki Pay, fashion and home design director at House of Fraser.